 Quotation Marks for Internal Dialogue

-After reading various sources and their recommendations, I come down on the side that says you shouldn’t use quotation marks for a character’s thoughts.
+After reading a bunch of sources and their recommendations, I come down on the side that says you shouldn’t use quotation marks for a character’s thoughts.
 Quotation marks denote speech, and using them for internal dialogue could confuse your readers.

 Internal Dialogue Without Formatting